Cloth Diapers Aren't Regular Laundry

 When to Wash

 Get that cloth diaper laundry done every 2 days if possible, 3 days max.
-If you wait any longer, urine-soaked diapers will lock in ammonia and microorganisms have greater opportunity to grow creating persistent odor issues and potential for diaper rash.
-Furthermore, once ammonia and stink lock in, it is harder to remove.
+If you wait any longer, urine-soaked diapers will lock in ammonia and microorganisms have greater opportunity to grow which will lead to persistent issues with odor and the potential for diaper rash.
+Furthermore, once ammonia and stink lock-in, it is harder to remove.
 We highly recommend getting to know the website Fluff Love University which we feel has great common sense advice regarding not only cloth diaper laundering but every conceivable issue that you may come across in your journey.
 Not surprisingly there is contrary advice out there on the internet concerning cloth diapers (and any other topic for that matter), so

 Doing that Laundry